singhaltanmay23-dot/Access-Console/README.md

 5. **Accessible & Fluid UI Engineering:**
 * Utilized CSS grid, flexbox, custom properties (CSS variables), keyframe animations, and media queries (`prefers-reduced-motion`) to craft a polished, accessible design.

+__

+## Deployment Steps

+**Through GitHub**
+1. Ensure your application file is named index.html in the repository root directory.
+2. Push your project to a public GitHub repository.
+3. In the left navigation bar, select Pages under Code and automation and thn select Branch under Build and deployment
+4. **Further steps:**
+   Branch: main
+   Folder: / (root)
+5. Click Save and after 30–60 seconds. your live link will be available.